-Washington, DC – Congressman Lamar Smith (R-TX) issued the following statement in response to President Trump’s nomination of Judge Neil Gorsuch to the Supreme Court of the United States.
+Washington, DC – Congressman Lamar Smith gave the following statement in response to President Trump’s first State of the Union Address.

 In The News